-However the block is within a precinct defined within the Doncaster Hill local council planning scheme as appropriate for high density residential redevelopment.
+However the land is within a precinct defined within the Doncaster Hill local council planning scheme as appropriate for high density residential redevelopment.

-Bunnings refused to answer any related to scale of the proposed development, issuing a brief statement saying, if approved, the project would create 200 jobs.
+Bunnings declined to answer any related to scale of the proposed development, issuing a brief statement saying, if approved, the project would create 200 jobs.

-It also said Bunnings has been “working closely” on the proposal with the Manningham City Council.
-However, council said it is unable to comment on “rumour, speculation and what ifs” regarding the site until the application is lodged in a few weeks.
+However, council said it is unable to comment on “rumour, speculation and what ifs” until the application is lodged, which is expected to be in a few weeks.

 Many apartment complexes under construction near the site, predominantly along Doncaster, Elgar and Tram roads, capture postcard CBD views.